durgamahesh16/artemisia/docs/components/teradata.md

     * quotechar: character to be used for quoting
     * truncate: truncate the target table before loading data
     * error-tolerance: % of data that is allowable to get rejected value ranges from (0.00 to 1.00)
+    * session: no of sessions used for the load
     * load-path: path to load from (eg: /var/tmp/input.txt)
-    * mode: mode of loading the table
+    * mode: mode of loading the table.
+The allowed modes are
+        * fastload
+        * default
     * header: boolean field to enable/disable headers
     * escapechar: escape character used in the file
     * batch-size: loads into table will be grouped into batches of this size.
     * quoting: boolean field to indicate if the file is quoted.
     * delimiter: delimiter of the file
+    * recreate-table: drop and recreate the target table.
+This may be required for Fastload for restartablity
  * hdfs:
     * location: target HDFS path
- compression format to use.
+    * codec: compression format to use.
 The allowed codecs are
         * gzip
         * bzip2
         * default